-- Opportunity tapped at a door with a chance for the person within; - He rapped till his fingers were sore, and muttered: "Come on, let me in! - Here is something I know you can do, here's a hill that vou can climb." - But the fellow inside, very quickly replied: "Old fellow, I haven't got time."
+Opportunity tapped at a door with a chance for the person within;

+He rapped till his fingers were sore, and muttered: "Come on, let me in!

+Here is something I know you can do, here's a hill that you can climb."

+But the fellow inside, very quickly replied: "Old fellow, I haven't got time."